lf-tcho/CSS47_robust_representation/contrast/README.md

 ### To-DO
 - [x] Write the ROCL implementation
 - [x] Write the RELIC loss implementation
-- [ ] Train and check if  ROCL code eproduces the result: In progress
+- [x] Train and check if  ROCL code eproduces the result: In progress
-- [ ] Check RELIC loss with different architectures
+- [x] Check RELIC loss with different architectures
 - [x] Commit RELIC loss file
+- [ ] Implement 3 conditions for the classifer.
+- [ ] Implement unit test for the 3 conditions.
+- [ ] Experiments with different architectures for g.

 ###  Help Needed
 - [] Write a training script for training relic loss